FariyaR/ViewStat-First-24-Hour-View-Scraper/README.md

 ## Usage
 1. Install dependencies
 2. Run script
+3. Scroll to set filter
-3. Login on first run if prompted
+4. Login on first run if prompted